Three Reasons for Augustine's Confessions

 Admission, affirmation and declaration

 Augustine’s Confessions is more than a simple acknowledgement of his past transgressions.
-It is a comprehensive autobiography that serves as an admission, an affirmation, and a declaration of his ultimate faith while outlining the progression of his understanding of God.
+It is a comprehensive autobiography that serves as an admission, an affirmation, and a declaration of his ultimate faith while outlining his religious exploration and the progression of his understanding of God.
 All three purposes for writing the book – the admission of sins, the affirmation of faith, and the declaration of salvation – have a different religious role, but they all synonymously reflect Augustine’s title Confessions.

 The admission of sin is important in Augustine’s Christian faith.
 Every book within Confessions includes an admission of sin and his plea for forgiveness.
 Taking these confessions at surface value, a reader finds it easy to conclude that Augustine’s book is simply full of a lifetime of wrong-doing.
 Writing about his iniquities gives Augustine the opportunity to ask God for forgiveness, thus keeping him in favor with the Lord and securing a nice eternity for him.